bmaher74/quant_at/data/README.md

 Symbols are retrieved from seperate csv files under `data` folder.
 [Details](data/README.md).

-* fred.csv: (Selected) Macroeconomic data series from St. Louis FED ([FRED][2]) database (whole list is in fred.zip)
-* amex.csv: Companies listed in the AMEX exchange
-* nyse.csv: Companies listed in the NYSE exchange
-* etfs.csv: All ETFs (exchange traded funds)
+* simple.csv: Stock, ETF data [TBD]
 * futures.csv: Commodity Futures (from Quandl)
 * hft.dat: High-frequency data in 5-minute bars for selected symbols.

-Composite unique Id for ticker is comprised of the symbol `sym` and the date `dt`.
+Composite unique Id for stock ticker is comprised of the symbol `sym` and the date `dt`.

-Futures data is retrieved from Quandl; we use their API access, for which you need to create a `.quandl` file with the API access key in it (no newlines) under foam's main directory.
+Futures data is retrieved from Quandl; we use their API access, for which you need to create a `.quandl` file with the API access key in it (no newlines) under your home directory.

 ## Usage

-Simplest usage for mass download is `python foam.py`.
+Simplest usage for mass download is `python simple.py`.
 This will read all symbols from under `data` and start downloading them.

 For parallel execution, we provided a chunking ability,

 ```
-python foam.py 0 4
+python simple.py 0 4
 ```

 This divides the symbol list into 4 chunks, and processes the 0th one (it could have been 1,2,etc).
-For parallel execution 4 processes of `foam.py` would be started, each for / using a different chunk number.
+For parallel execution 4 processes of `simple.py` would be started, each for / using a different chunk number.
 These processes would ideally be run under a monitoring tool, we prefer [dand][1].
 A sample configuration for this tool can be found in [dand.conf](dand.conf) which can simply be executed with `python